Arun Kolatkar: Later work

-A reclusive figure all his life, he lived without a telephone and was hesitant about bringing out his work.
+A reclusive figure all his life, he lived without a telephone and hesitated to publish his work.
 It was only after he was diagnosed with cancer that two volumes were brought out by friends – the English poetry volumes Kala Ghoda Poems and Sarpasatra (2004).

 Sarpa Satra is an 'English version' of a poem with a similar name in Bhijki Vahi.
 It is a typical Kolatkar narrative poem like Droan, mixing myth, allegory, and contemporary history.
-Although Kolatkar was never known as a social commentator, his narrative poems tend to offer a whimsical tilted commentary on social mores.
-Many poems in Bhijki Vahi refer to contemporary history.
-However, these are not politicians' comments but a poet's, and he avoids the typical Dalit -Leftist-Feminist rhetoric.
+Although Kolatkar was never known as a social commentator, his narrative poems offer a whimsical, tilted commentary on social mores.

-While Jejuri was about the agonized relationship of a modern sensitive individual with the indigenous culture, the Kala Ghoda poems are about the dark underside of Mumbai's underbelly.
-The bewilderingly heterogeneous megapolis is envisioned in various oblique and whimsical perspectives of an underdog.
-Like Jejuri, Kala Ghoda is also 'a place poem' exploring the myth, history, geography, and ethos of the place in a typical Kolatkaresque style.
-While Jejuri, a very popular place for pilgrimage to a pastoral god, could never become Kolatkar's home, Kala Ghoda is about exploring the baffling complexities of the great metropolis.
-While Jejuri can be considered as an example of searching for belonging, which happens to be the major fixation of the previous generation of Indian poets in English, Kala Ghoda poems do not betray any anxieties and agonies of 'belonging'.
-With Kala Ghoda Poems, Indian poetry in English seems to have grown up, shedding adolescent 'identity crises' and goose pimples.
-The remarkable maturity of poetic vision embodied in the Kala Ghoda Poems makes it something of a milestone in Indian poetry in English.
+Jejuri explores a modern person's relationship with indigenous culture; the Kala Ghoda poems are about Mumbai's dark underbelly—the heterogeneous megapolis, is envisioned in varied perspectives of an underdog.
+Like Jejuri, Kala Ghoda is also 'a place poem' exploring the myth, history, geography, and ethos of the place.
+While Jejuri is a popular pilgrimage site for a pastoral god, it could never become Kolatkar's home; Kala Ghoda explores the complexities of a metropolis.
+Jejuri can be read as a search for belonging, a major fixation of the previous generation of Indian poets in English; Kala Ghoda doesn't betray any anxieties and agonies of 'belonging'.
+With Kala Ghoda, Indian poetry in English seems to have grown up, shedding adolescent 'identity crises' and goose pimples.
+The maturity of poetic vision embodied in the Kala Ghoda makes it a milestone in Indian poetry in English.

-After his death, a new edition of the hard to obtain Jejuri was published in the New York Review Books Classics series with an introduction by Amit Chaudhuri (2006).
+After his death, a new edition of Jejuri was published in the New York Review Books Classics series with an introduction by Amit Chaudhuri (2006).
 Around the time of his death, he had also requested Arvind Krishna Mehrotra to edit some of his uncollected poems.
 These were published as The Boatride and Other Poems by Pras Prakashan in 2008.
 His Collected Poems in English, edited by Arvind Krishna Mehrotra, was published in Britain by Bloodaxe Books in 2010.

-He was survived by his wife Soonu Kolatkar.
+He was survived by his wife, Soonu Kolatkar.